 While some VPNs expect you to understand encryption algorithms and different VPN protocols, or force you to dig through huge lists of VPN servers to decide which to use, Namecheap VPN is simple and user-friendly.
 Launch it, click the big red Connect button, and get on with your day.

 While you can just hit the big red button and forget about it, as shown above, Namecheap VPN does also allow you to choose a specific server manually, if that makes sense for your current situation.

 FastVPN doesn’t cut corners when it comes to protecting your data.
 It uses industry-standard AES-256 encryption, and supports the OpenVPN and IKEv2 VPN protocols, as well as WireGuard.
 These VPN protocols offer both strong security and good performance.

 Beyond this, the VPN also includes a kill switch to keep your data from leaking onto the internet if the connection to the VPN fails for some reason.

-On the topic of VPN protocols, Namecheap VPN does not currently support the WireGuard VPN protocol.
+On the topic of VPN protocols, Namecheap VPN now supports the WireGuard VPN protocol.
 WireGuard is a relatively new VPN protocol that offers faster performance and upgraded encryption standards over the legacy VPN protocols, such as OpenVPN and IPSec/IKEv2.
 We’ve found WireGuard to offer much faster speeds than other protocols in our WireGuard vs OpenVPN speed tests.

 Support for Windows, Mac OS, Linux, Android, iOS, and more